AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

 This setting is useful to ensure that a file or folder is completely copied to the input folder.
 For example, if you have a large file to process and the file takes ten minutes to download, set the wait time to 10&ast;60 &ast;1000 milliseconds.
 This prevents the watched folder from scanning the file if it is not ten minutes old.

-**Exclude File Pattern:** A semi-colon (;) delimited list of patterns that a watched folder uses to determine which files and folders to scan and pick up.
+**Exclude File Pattern:** A semi-colon **;** delimited list of patterns that a watched folder uses to determine which files and folders to scan and pick up.
 Any file or folder with this pattern will not be scanned for processing.

 This setting is useful when the input is a folder with multiple files.
 The contents of the folder can be copied into a folder with a name that will be picked up by the watched folder.
 This prevents the watched folder from picking up a folder for processing before the folder is completely copied into the input folder.

 You can use file patterns to exclude:

-* Files with specific filename extensions; for example, &ast;.dat, &ast;.xml, .pdf, &ast;.&ast;
+* Files with specific filename extensions; for example, &ast;.dat, &ast;.xml, &ast;.pdf.
 * Files with specific names; for example, data.&ast; would exclude files and folders named *data1*, *data2*, and so on.
 * Files with composite expressions in the name and extension, as in these examples: